 A Closer Look at the GAAP in Germany

-So what do the standards preset?
-To better understand how these make for quality accounting and improved businesses look into this short view of some of the comparisons between the IFRS and the newly revised Generally Accepted Accounting Principles.
+So what do the standards present?
+To better understand how these make for quality accounting and improved businesses look into this short view of some of the comparisons between the IFRS and the newly revised GAAP.

 When it comes to presenting balance sheet items, there is no mandatory format in the IFRS.
 The German GAAP gives a specific format for the presentation of balance sheet items and this is based upon the order of liquidity.
 Another thing to take note of is that in the German GAAP there is the inclusion of the minority interests and these are to be presented as part of the equity.
 This is not so in the IFRS financial reporting standards.
 In many areas within the policies of the IFRS there are no given formats, guidelines or rules.
 When it comes to presenting a company's financial report to a bank or an investor, this lack of formal organization may constitute a significant disadvantage.

 There are so many other areas where the differences can make and break a business.
 Concerns over consolidation reports, business combinations, and statements of cash flow and the German basis of accounting are all approached differently in both the IFRS and the aforementioned GAAP system.
 The main difference that any accountant can see is that the latter choice is much more organized and carries specific formats for business reports to follow.
 The prior does not have all these formats and this can make report comparisons very difficult over time.

 What Does All This Mean for a Company?

 When it is easier to understand financial reports, a company has better chances of getting approved by both local and international creditors, banks, and loaners.
 They have better chances of forming international relationships because the outside party has no need to do extra calculations and conversions since everything follows a specific format.
 This is vital in forming relations with business partners because a potential partner would like to review a company's assets and financial reports before they can decide whether the partnership would be beneficial and profitable.